takanome-dev/issue-compliance-action/README.md

 ## ✏️ Contributing

 We would love you to contribute to `takanome-dev/issue-compliance-action`, pull requests are welcome!
-Feel free to raise an issue for bugs, feature requests, or submit a pull request to help out.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-## ⚖️ Licence
+## ⚖️ License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)